Mountain Equipment Company Logo

 Consider the waterproof hiking shoe

-In Canada, where weather be unpredictable and conditions can change rapidly, waterproof hiking shoes are must-haves.
+In Canada, where weather be totally unpredictable and conditions can change rapidly, waterproof hiking shoes are must-haves.
 If your trails require you to hike through streams, wet grass or sudden rain showers, hiking shoes made with materials like GORE-TEX® might be right for you.
 They’re also made with other waterproof membranes that provide a barrier against moisture while still allowing your feet to breathe.
 This breathability is crucial for preventing your feet from overheating and reducing the risk of blisters, which can quickly turn a pleasant trek into a painful one.

 Fitting your hiking shoes